wolfgang083198/alert-prompt-js-project/README.md

 ## Description

-This webpage is a Password genorator.
+I was given instructions along with existing code to finish creating a password generator that displays prompts and displays a random password based on your selections.
 When you click on the "Generate Password" button you will be prompt with a few questions that will then be used to create a random password using JavaScript.

 ![screenshot of prompt](./prompt.png)